Tränenpalast

 Nearby Attractions

-1. Berlin Wall Memorial: Just a short walk away, this site offers a comprehensive insight into the history of the Berlin Wall, featuring preserved sections and informative exhibits.
+1. Berlin Wall Memorial: A short distance away, this memorial offers insights into the history of the Berlin Wall and its impact on the city and its inhabitants.

 Insider Tips